daveta/analytics/telemetry_enhancements/TelemetryEnhancements.md

 ## Telemetry support LUIS

-C#: **Microsoft.Bot.Builder.AI.Luis.TelemetryLuisRecognizer **
+C#: **Microsoft.Bot.Builder.AI.Luis.LuisRecognizer **

 ### Usage
 #### Out of box usage
-The LuisClientHandler is a Bot Framework component that can be added without modification, and it will peform logging that enables out of the box reports that ship with the Bot Framework SDK.
+The LuisRecognizer is an existing Bot Framework component, and telemetry can be enabled by passing a IBotTelemetryClient interface.
+Without modification, and it will peform logging that enables out of the box reports (for Application Insights) that (will) ship with the Bot Framework SDK.
+You can override the default properties being logged and log new events as required.

 During construction, an IBotTelemetryClient object must be passed for this to work.